 Activities in the Area: Your camping fee gains you access to the large pool that is fed by hot spring water.
 While it’s not exactly refreshing on a hot day, it’s open 24 hours so you can relax in the warm water once the sun sets.

-Luderitz is a harbor town that was founded in 1883 when some of the surrounding land was purchased on behalf of the German explorer Adolf Lüderitz.
+Luderitz is a harbor town that was founded in 1883 when some of the surrounding lands were purchased on behalf of the German explorer Adolf Lüderitz.
 The town began to flourish in 1909 when diamonds were discovered nearby.
 Today the town is known for its colonial architecture and for the large population of seals, penguins, flamingos, and ostriches that call it home.

 On your way there you’ll pass through the tiny town of Aus and across an expansive desert that is home to Africa’s only herd of wild horses.
 They have managed to adapt to the arid climate of the region.